 Science Fiction: Short Story / Novella

-Mark Fazackerley is a executive in the IT industry in his 50’s who has been a sci-fi and fantasy fan since bedridden with pneumonia as a kid for two winters in his native New Zealand.
-Starship Troopers was a great introduction to the genre and subsequently Mark has had a life-long love of sci-fi and quality writing.
-Now a resident of Sydney, Mark reads may genres voraciously with a stated primary goal of reading good quality writing, but with a high tolerance level for B grade sci-fi.
-A past artisan and now frustrated writer himself he has the ubiquitous novel-in-progress that will likely have to wait until retirement – meanwhile he gets his writing fix as a popular amateur food and travel writer.
-A long-time martial arts exponent with yoga, mountain biking and cooking his main interests, he is an undying slave to his two Maine Coon cats and his wife (in that order!)
+Mark is a executive in the IT industry in his 50s who has been a sci-fi and fantasy fan since bedridden with pneumonia as a kid for two winters in his native New Zealand.
+Starship Troopers and Isaac Asimov was a great introduction to the genre and subsequently Mark has had a life-long love of sci-fi and quality writing.
+Now a resident of Sydney Mark reads may genres voraciously with a stated primary goal of reading good quality writing, but with a high tolerance level for B grade sci-fi.
+A frustrated writer himself he has the ubiquitous novel-in-progress that will likely have to wait until retirement – meanwhile he gets his writing fix as a popular amateur food and travel writer.
 Mark has been a reader for Aurealis magazine since 2014.

 Fantasy: Short Story / Novella

 Rob Porteous writes science fiction and fantasy stories.
 His short stories have been published in ASIM and overseas.
 In 2013, he co-edited ‘Next’, a collection of Australian spec-fic short stories with Simon Petrie.
 He is currently working on a debut fantasy novel.